 Q Should I go to a regular college or a music school?

 A That’s a big question that’s very hard to answer.
 There’s no right answer that I can give and it depends on who you are and your own circumstances.
 I hope that you have a good relationship with your family and school advisors to help you make this decision.
 A lot of colleges have excellent music departments and you can do both and other stuff.
 I went to Berklee because all I cared about was music at that time.
 I don’t know what I would do if I had it to do today.

 Q Touring is a lot of fun, right?

 A Playing is great, hanging with musicians and crew is usually a real pleasure.
 BUT missing home and family, staying in hotels, riding in buses and (worst of all) the airport experiences and flying are not enjoyable in any way.
 It’s never like a vacation with sightseeing, etc. though we do squeeze in great meals occasionally.
 This is the real price I pay to get to play and earn a living as a musician.

 Q Are your kids musicians?

 A Yes but more for fun than profit though they both perform.
 Jean (bass, vocals) is a music producer at an advertising agency.
-Evan (banjo and vocals and a good songwriter) is a college student and a writer.<
+Evan (banjo and vocals and a good songwriter) was a writer.

 Q What is a Toog?